-Model is a powerful tool for creating and manipulating database models.
-In the main window, click Model to open the model object list.
+Model is a powerful tool for creating and manipulating physical database models.
+In the main window, click box Model to open the model object list.

-Note: Available only for MySQL, Oracle, PostgreSQL, SQLite, SQL Server, MariaDB and MongoDB.
+Note: Available only for MySQL, Oracle, PostgreSQL, SQLite, SQL Server and MariaDB.

 Some of key features are listed here: